Classics (MA)

 • Main Campus

-The Brock Classics MA program is distinct because of its young, dynamic and engaged faculty.
-The program emphasizes a holistic approach to the Greek and Roman worlds, encourages the study of languages, literature and history, and assigns prominence to historical context and material culture, especially promoting active archaeological research and travel to the Mediterranean.
+The Brock Classics MA program stands out for its dynamic and engaged faculty.
+With a holistic approach to the Greek and Roman worlds, the program encourages the study of languages, literature and history, while emphasizing historical context, material culture, and active archaeological research, including travel to the Mediterranean.

 Entry point: